seungukj/seungukj.github.io/_pages/about.md

 My advisors are [Alex Eskin](https://www.math.uchicago.edu/~eskin/) and [Simion Filip](https://math.uchicago.edu/~sfilip/).

 # Academic Interests
-My primary mathematical interest is about dynamical systems, especially those on the complex spaces.
+My primary mathematical interest is about dynamical systems, especially those on the complex manifolds and their holomorphic automorphisms.

+To put it in more detail, I am interested in playing with compact Kähler manifolds $X$ that admits Ricci-flat metrics (by Yau, this is equivalent to: $c_1(X)=0$).
+The Ricci-flat metric and the natural Green current lets us to do some interesting analysis on these complex manifolds.
+My research interest stands on

+ * dynamical consequences of such analysis on complex manifolds, and
+ * study, by which extent, the study of complex manifolds generalize.

 I am also interested with some mathematical logic, especially in the aspect of using mathematics to study the logics.